 Snap some Insta-worthy pics

-Could your dog be the next big pet influencer?!
+Could your dog be the next big pet influencer?
 Why not have some fun and get your pup posing for a few pics while you’re out walking?
 Accessorize with a designer leash and matching collar from Omlet’s Dog Walk Collection, and you’re already halfway to getting the perfect pet pic.

 While not the case for all, many dogs can swim.
 Weather permitting, take your dog out for a swim in a dog-friendly lake for a splash around during their walk.
 If your dog is not familiar with swimming though, it’s important to gently ease them in and never force them to do anything they’re not comfortable with.

 After returning home, your pup will need a cozy and warm bed to relax on.
-The Topology is a fantastic choice, with a range of mattress toppers including a machine washable, absorbent dog bed Microfiber Topper that will simply soak up any mud and dampness from their swim.
+The Topology dog bed is a fantastic choice, with a range of mattress toppers including a machine washable, absorbent dog bed Microfiber Topper that simply soaks up any mud and dampness from their swim.
 Taking your dog swimming on walks is even better in the summertime to help them cool down.
 Be sure to also take a cooling mat for dogs if you plan on heading out for a long walk to the lake when the weather does heat up.

-Have a Dog Playdate
+Have a dog playdate

-Go to Dog Meetups
+Go to dog meetups